 On the 4K programming, we found Netflix is the best way to experience it, but you will need to upgrade to the Netflix Premium plan in order to get it.
 You can also attach an Apple TV 4K box, a Roku Ultra, or other options depending on your streaming preference.

-This 2019 model of the Samsung 65-in.
-QLED is currently at a price of $1,197.99.
 The biggest difference between the 2018 and 2019 versions of the Samsung 65-in.
 QLED TVs is the enhanced support for voice assistants.
 In the 2018 model, you will need to use Samsung Bixby, but in the 2019 version you can also connect it to your Amazon Alexa or Google Assistant speakers for control with relevant Alexa or Google Assistant commands.